 Give your students a chance to self-evaluate before turning in an assignment by providing the grading rubric along with assignment instructions.
 Often times, this will result in higher quality work.

 - Teaching Commons (University of DePaul): Create and Evaluate Rubrics

 - Center for Instructional Technology and Training (University of Florida): Creating High Quality Rubrics

 - Sample Research Paper Rubric: Sample Rubrics (.pdf)

 - Center for Instructional Technology and Training (University of Florida): Using Rubrics and Feedback to Improve Student Performance

 - Sweetland Center for Writing (University of Michigan): Designing and Using Rubrics (.pdf)

-- Undergraduate Catalogue (University of Florida): UF Grading Policies
+- Undergraduate Catalogue (University of Florida): UF Grades and Grading Policies